 Alternative text (sometimes incorrectly called ‘alt tags’) is text intended to describe something – typically images, audio and video – for those who can only read text.
 Typically this includes:

 In particular, because search engines can’t understand images, audio and video like humans can, they are unable to index or find content hidden inside without ‘alternative’ text to look at.
-Including alternative text therefore is good SEO practice.
+Including alternative text therefore is good SEO practice and essential for accessibility.

 How it is coded